kop/yii2-scroll-pager/README.md

 [Yii2 Scroll Pager (Y2SP)](http://kop.github.io/yii2-scroll-pager) turns your regular paginated page into an infinite scrolling page using AJAX.

-ScrollPager works with a `Pagination` object which specifies the totally number of pages and the current page number.
+Y2SP works with a `Pagination` object which specifies the totally number of pages and the current page number.

 Pager is build with help of [JQuery Infinite Ajax Scroll plugin](https://github.com/webcreate/infinite-ajax-scroll).